mavryk-network/mavryk-taquito/docs/signing.md

 }
 ```

-## Generating a signature with Beacon SDK
+## Generating a signature with Mavlet SDK

 You can also sign a string of bytes with a wallet.
 Unlike the `InMemorySigner`, the wallets require a certain format for the bytes that need to be signed.
 Here is how the string must be formatted: